AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Experiments

-The fourth problem is policy distillation~(\cite{rusu2015policy}).
-The three policies for Ant that were properly learned in the RL problem above were taken as experts, and 10 trajectories of state-action pairs were collected from each of them.
-We also collected three trajectories from the one policy that fell into a local solution as an amateur.
-In the dataset constructed with these trajectories, not only the amateur trajectories, but also the expert trajectories would not be always truly optimal, and thus they cause noise.
+The fourth problem is policy distillation~\cite{rusu2015policy}; a method used to replicate the policy of a given RL agent by training a smaller and computationally more efficient network to perform at the expert level.
+Three policies for Ant properly trained on the RL problem above were considered as experts, and 10 trajectories of state-action pairs were collected for each policy.
+We also collected, as non-expert (or amateur) demonstrations, three trajectories from one policy that fell into a local solution.
+In the dataset constructed with these trajectories, not only the amateur trajectories but also the expert trajectories could be non-optimal in certain situations, thereby leading to noise.

-The loss function is the negative log likelihood of the policy according to behavioral cloning~(\cite{bain1995framework}), which is the simplest imitation learning method.
-In addition, a weight decay is added to prevent the small networks (i.e. the distillation target) from over-fitting particular behaviors.
+The loss function is the negative log likelihood of the policy according to behavioral cloning~\cite{bain1995framework}, which is the simplest imitation learning method.
+In addition, a weight decay is added to prevent the small networks (i.e., the distillation target) from over-fitting particular behaviors.